nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ![Mark Sequence Diagram](images/MarkSequenceDiagram.png)

-*Figure 6: Sequence Diagram of mark command*
+*Figure 6: Sequence Diagram of mark command.
+Due to Plant UML limitations, the `alt` frame extends slightly beyond the `UI` frame.*

 As shown in Figure 6, when a new `AttendanceListPanel` is initialised, an `AttendanceListViewCell` will be created.
 Similar to the sequence described under Figure 4, the `AttendanceListPanel` takes in an `ObservableList<StudentWithAttendance>` and maps each `StudentWithAttendance` into an `AttendanceListViewCell`.